One-Pot Summer Vegetable Skillet Lasagna (vegan)

 - 1 small onion, finely chopped

-- 1 bell pepper, cored and finely chopped
+- 1-2 bell peppers, cored and finely chopped

 - 6 ounces tomato paste

-- 5 lasagna sheets, broken into 2-inch bite-size pieces*
+- 8 ounces pasta of choice, I used about 5 lasagna sheets, broken into pieces (see notes for GF)**

 - salt, to taste

-In a large (deep) skillet, warm the olive oil over medium heat.
+- In a large (deep) pot or skillet, warm the olive oil over medium heat.
 Add the onion, sprinkle with salt and cook for about 3 minutes.
 Next add the bell pepper, garlic, zucchini, tomatoes and corn.
-Continue to cook for 3 more minutes.
+Continue to cook for 3-5 minutes, just until vegetables are starting to soften.

-Add the tomato paste to the skillet with oregano, basil, crushed red pepper and 1 and 1/2 cups water.
+- Add the tomato paste with oregano, and basil.
+Pour in 1½ cups water.
 Stir to combine.
 Bring to a low boil then add lasagna noodles, pushing each piece down until they’re all covered with sauce.
 Cover with a lid and cook until noodles are soft and most of the liquid has absorbed, about 10 minutes.

-Once pasta is cooked, remove from heat and set aside.
-Top with large dollops of the cashew ricotta then garnish with fresh basil and cashew parmesan.
-The ricotta and parm add salt but feel free to add more to suit your taste.
+- Once pasta is cooked, remove from heat and set aside.
+Spoon into 4 bowls then top with large dollops of the cashew ricotta.
+Garnish with fresh basil and cashew parmesan (optional; see notes).
 Serve warm and enjoy!
+Leftovers can be stored in an airtight container in the refrigerator for up to 5 days.

 YES for recipes like this when it’s just too darn hot to turn the oven on! haha and lasagna is one of my favorites!
 YUM!